Barnold8/YTS/readme.md

     * button to clear queue
     * delete from the queue
     * detect youtube queue update, add to extension queue, resort

-    * fix video sorting bug.
-May be due to new regex
-    * change metadata for video queue on popup.js change event
+## Known bugs

+    * Videos > 1hr
+        * turns video queue payload in undefined.
+Could be rooted in time sorting code